By Erika Turan, APR, Senior Account Executive

 There are just a few problems with that approach, unfortunately:

 - You’ll need an enormous marketing and advertising budget.
 All those messages need many marketing mediums and space to reach your audience.

 - Your audience can only absorb so much.
-Humans need to hear a message an average of seven times before it starts to sink in.
+Humans need to hear a message an average of catholic dating apps for young adults before it starts to sink in.
 If your message is lengthy and complex, it’s going to take a lot longer.

 - Your sales and communications efforts will stall.
 When communications messages are overly long and complicated, your target audience is left to sift through it to discern what’s most important, and what they settle on may not be the message you most want them to hear.

 This is an oversimplification message, but it gets the point home.
 Take, for example, McDonald’s.
 The restaurant chain’s message doesn’t say, “We sell hamburgers, sandwiches, salads, French fries and drinks all over the world.
 We offer breakfast, lunch, and dinner.
 You can eat in our restaurants or use the drive-thru.
 Sometimes we have specials, like the McRib or the shamrock shake.”
 All of it’s true, but it’s too much.
 It’s also too much of a focus on the functional benefits, instead of seeking to make an emotional connection with their audience.
 Lots of places offer quick-serve burgers and fries (functional benefit).
 But connecting with an emotional benefit packs more punch into the message.

 Instead, McDonald’s simply says, “I’m lovin’ it.”
 Their supporting messages can speak to crispy fries or the components of a Big Mac.
 But their initial focus is telling you there’s something here you’ll love.